bmrb-io/PyNMRSTAR/README.md

 Returns a string representation of the entry in NEF.

+#### def `normalize(schema=None)`

+Sorts saveframes, loops, and tags according to the schema provided (or BMRB default if none provided) and according to the assigned ID.

 #### def `print_tree()`

 Prints a summary, tree style, of the frames and loops in the entry.

+#### def `rename_saveframe(original_name, new_name)`

+Renames a saveframe and updates all pointers to that saveframe in the entry with the new name.

-#### def `validate(validation_schema=None)`
+#### def `validate(validate_schema=True, schema=None, validate_star=True)`

-Validate an entry against a STAR schema.
-You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.
+Validate an entry in a variety of ways.
 Returns a list of errors found.
 0-length list indicates no errors found.
+By default all validation modes are enabled.

+validate_schema - Determines if the entry is validated against the NMR-STAR schema.
+You can pass your own custom schema if desired, otherwise the schema will be fetched from the BMRB servers.

+validate_star - Determines if the STAR syntax checks are ran.

 ### class `Saveframe()`

-A saveframe.
-Use the classmethod from_scratch to create one.
+A saveframe object.
+Create using the class methods, see below.

 Methods:

 #### def `__init__()`

 Don't use this directly.
-Use the class methods to construct.
+Use the class methods to construct:
+Saveframe.from_scratch()
+Saveframe.from_string()
+Saveframe.from_template()
+Saveframe.from_file()
+and Saveframe.from_json()

 #### def `add_loop(loop_to_add)`